mul118/shinyMCE/README.md

 devtools::install_github("shinyMCE", "mul118")
 ```

-The shinyMCE source code is hosted at https://github.com/mul118/shinyMCE
+The shinyMCE source code is hosted at https://github.com/mul118/shinyMCE.
+More details and examples may be found at http://mul118.github.io/shinyMCE/